 - Security level: 6/10

 - Includes 2 keys

-The Bordo 6055 Mini Lite is the lightest folding lock ABUS has produced.
-Weighing in at less then a pound the 6055 easily fits in a jersey pocket or hydration pack.
+The Bordo 6000 is a relatively light and compact folding lock by ABUS.
+Weighing in at less than three pounds the 6000 easily fits in a frame mount or hydration pack.
 This lock is perfect when used in city streets where there’s enough lighting and traffic, used on a bike that’s not overly flashy or expensive.
-It is not among the safest locks out there, but it goes a long way in terms of convenience and basic locking!

 - Drill resistant rivets